XcooBee/xcoobee-php-sdk/API.md

 If there is a delayed response, the call will be accepted and the response returned via the HTTP POST event configuration.
 Your system should have a web-endpoint that is reachable by the XcooBee system for the event responses.
 A webhook is not a REST endpoint (HTTP - verb based).

 The webhook system uses HTTPS `POST` calls to send information to you in response to event in XcooBee processing.
-You subscribe to events by calling the [`addEventSubscription()`](#add-event-subscription) method.
-More information and examples available in `examples/addEventSubscription.php` in this project.
+You subscribe to events by calling the [`addEventSubscriptions()`](#addeventsubscriptionseventsubscriptions-config) method.
+More information and examples available in `examples/addEventSubscriptions.php` in this project.

 Calling systems should be aware that there may be delays and that responses may be returned in different order from the call order.